Biomedical-MR/resomapper/docs/handbook.md

 (start_cli)=
 ## Choosing a working folder
 After displaying a welcome message in the terminal, a pop-up window will appear in which you'll have to choose your working folder and press {kbd}`Select folder`.
-This directory must contain all the studies we want to process, and it will also hold all the resulting files at the end (see previous section for more details).
+This directory must contain all the studies we want to process, and it will also hold all the resulting files at the end (see {ref}`prepare_studies` for more details).

 ```{attention}
 Make sure that you have selected the correct working folder.